NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Core/1.3.1/Appointment-StandardPattern/Update-Existing-Booking.page.md

 Steps to update:

-* Perform a [GET](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1.3.0#get-/Appointment/-id-) operation using the id of the appointment to /Appointment/\{id\}.
-Alternatively, if the .id is not known, a search of the Registry can be undertaken with [GET DocumentReference](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1.3.0#get-/DocumentReference) (searchset bundle) and selecting the Service and Appointment.id to create the read request of the Appointment resource by .id.
-NB: If a match cannot be performed using this method, the processing of updating must be done manually.
+* Perform a [GET](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1.3.0#get-/Appointment/-id-) operation using the .id of the appointment to /Appointment/\{id\}.
+Alternatively, if the .id is not known, a search of the Registry can be undertaken following the {{pagelink:core-StandardPattern-document-reference-Sender-1.3.1, text: Document Reference Standard Pattern - Sender}}.
+NB: If a match cannot be obtained using this method the process of updating must be performed manually
 * Update the Appointment resource as required.
 There is only currently support to alter .status and .reasonCode.
-NB: The .slot element of the resource must not be updated, if an alternative slot is required either the {{pagelink:core-StandardPattern-appointment-reschedule-1.3.1, text:Reschedule}} or {{pagelink:core-StandardPattern-appointment-rebook-1.3.1, text:Rebook}} processes must be followed.
+NB: The .slot element of the resource must not be updated, if an alternative slot is required either the {{pagelink:core-StandardPattern-appointment-reschedule-1.3.1, text:Reschedule}} or {{pagelink:core-StandardPattern-appointment-rebook-1.3.1, text:Rebook}} processes must be followed
 * Perform a [PUT](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1.3.0#put-/Appointment/-id-) operation using the id of the appointment to /Appointment/\{id\}

 resource returned: